KArbeRes/MagentaA11yV2/README.md

 ---

-## Creating a PR
+## Creating a Pull Request

-- start in the main branch, you can check you are there by running `git branch`
+- start in the main branch, you can check you are in the correct branch by running `git branch`
-- Run a `git fetch` to ensure you have the latest
+- Run a `git fetch` to ensure you have the latest branches
 - If there is new code, pull it down: `git pull origin main`
-- Start a new branch, I recommend using the issue number, such as `ARC-101--details` or the feat/fix/revert/chore/style convention such as `fix--lindsay-400-menu`:
+- Start a new branch, I recommend using the issue number, such as `ARC-101--details` or the feat/fix/revert/chore/style convention such as `#190-fix--menu-button`:

+TODO: Add details for branching strategy

   - feat or feature: (new feature for the user, not a new feature for build script)
   - fix: (bug fix for the user, not a fix to a build script)
   - docs: (changes to the documentation)